dodorare/crossbow/docs/main-hello-world.md

           clang-12: error: linker command failed with exit code 1 (use -v to see invocation)
 ```

-For now, the easiest way to fix it is installing an older version of `Android NDK` (ex. r22).
+For now, the easiest way to fix it is by installing an older version of `Android NDK` (ex. r22).